martinalvarez/django-digital-creator/README.md

 pip install Django

 ### Create the core application
     python django-admin core .

 ### Run the server to test that everything is working properly
     python manage.py runserver

 ## Create a new app called music
     python manage.py startapp music

 ## Add the new app in core/settings.py
 Add the 'music' element in INSTALLED_APPS list.

 ### Create a view in music app
-    The funciton handler will return a HttpResponse object
+The function handler will return a HttpResponse object

 ### Create urls.py file in music app
 Add the urlpatterns list.
 Each element is a path element where you define the path and the view

 ### Create templates folder
 Add html files and use render function passing the request and the html name file.
 You can send a context object to use it and show dynamic content